 “A map and compass in a dream are not about a route.
 They are the image of how you orient yourself in your own life right now, and whether you have an inner needle that can be trusted.”

-A map and compass are some of the most telling images of dreaming for the theme of the path.
+A map and compass are telling images of dreaming for the theme of the path.
 A map is the world drawn in advance; a compass is a living instrument that shows here and now where north is.
 The psyche turns to these images when the question of “where to” has gathered in you.
 Where am I going, by what bearings, is this my direction.
 Dreams of a map and compass are rarely “just about the road”: they are almost always about how your inner navigation is arranged in the moment of an important choice or a long life path.

-Such dreams arrive at key moments: before decisions, in the middle of a long stage, when you notice that you have long been going by inertia, and nothing but inertia points your direction.
+Such dreams arrive at key moments: before decisions, in the middle of a long stage, when you notice that you have long been going by inertia and nothing but inertia points your direction.

 Ask yourself: “Over which ‘map’ of my life am I now standing — and which two or three paths exactly do I see before me, even if I have not chosen yet?”